ibm-cloud-docs/speech-to-text/features.md

 -   Use *Broadband* or *Multimedia* models for audio that is sampled at a minimum sampling rate of 16 kHz.
 -   Use *Narrowband* or *Telephony* models for audio that is sampled at a minimum sampling rate of 8 kHz.

+Effective 15 March 2022, previous-generation models for all languages other than Arabic and Japanese are deprecated.
+The deprecated models remain available until 15 September 2022, when they will be removed from the service and the documentation.
+You must migrate to the equivalent next-generation model by the end of service date.
+For more information, see [Migrating to next-generation models](/docs/speech-to-text?topic=speech-to-text-models-migrate).
+{: deprecated}

 ## Using audio formats
 {: #features-audio}